Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 As Hugo Jacomet points out, it is curious to see that this fashion was born from a very economic consideration.

-This is a point that he develops at length in a dedicated article in Parisian Gentleman (in English unfortunately).
+This is a point he develops at length in a dedicated article in Parisian Gentleman (in English unfortunately).

 gray striped suit jacket

-Gray suit look with blue pants
+Look gray suit blue pants

-Obviously, with a jacket in gray tones, you can easily wear your blue wool pants.
+Of course, with a jacket in gray tones, you can easily wear your blue wool pants.
 Jacket, denim shirt, turtleneck sweater and BonneGueule boots .

-A light, lightweight construction…
+A lightweight, lightweight construction…

 The shoulder is thus flexible, to have a natural line, which definitely distances this jacket from an "armor suit".